What You Need to Know Before Getting a Travel Insurance Quote

 Okay, so you have all that knowledge socked away.
 You’re ready to get a quote.

 The process really couldn’t be simpler.
-When you go to the Generali website, the prompt to “Get a Quote” is prominently displayed on the home page, with fields for destination and travel dates right below.
-Or, just use the form below.
+When you go to the Generali Global Assistance website, the prompt to “Get a Quote” is prominently displayed on the home page, with fields for destination and travel dates right below.
+Or just use the form below.

 At this point, you hit the big red button and let the magic happen.

-The magic in this case is a comparison of several options for travel insurance, their cost, coverages, services and other features.
+The magic in this case is a comparison of several options for travel protection, their cost, coverages, services and other features.

 That page will look something like this:

 Each plan option gives you the opportunity to read the fine print for that plan.
-If you’re familiar with travel insurance, or any other form of insurance, it’s a good idea to read the plan and understand the details of what’s covered before you buy.
+Even if you’re familiar with travel protection, it’s a good idea to read the plan and understand the details of what’s covered before you buy.

 Also read: What Does Travel Insurance Cover?
 We Summarize the Fine Print